 Ensure the inside of the enclosure is up.
 The enclosure pockets are on the outside at the top of the net, and should be down.

-Figure 8: The enclosure properly laid around the trampoline frame
+Figure 8: The net laid around the frame

-WARNING: Ensure rods are seated right down to the bottom of each socket.
+WARNING: Ensure the rods are seated right down to the bottom of each socket.
 Rods that are improperly seated may eject unexpectedly, which may cause injury.